 Overall, the Casio PX-560 is a powerful instrument that offers much more than a realistic piano experience.

-That said, you get virtually endless capabilities for sound manipulation that will unleash your creativity and keep you busy for hours.
+In the meanwhile, you get virtually endless capabilities for sound manipulation that will help unleash your creativity and keep you busy for hours.

 Things you MUST KNOW before choosing your Pro-Grade Digital Piano